If you’re reading this, it’s probably because you’re considering using SARMs or, at the very least, you’re interested in

 I’m not going to preach to you about what you should and shouldn’t put in your body.

-My goal is simply to help you develop a deeper understanding of these mysterious molecules in order to make a more informed decision about whether SARMs are for you.
+My goal is simply to help you develop a deeper understanding of SARMs so you can make a more informed decision about whether they’re for you.

 If you’re sick of reading a bunch of industry-influenced nonsense about SARMs–with no scientific basis for many of the claims being made–you’ve come to right place.